Different Types of Mass Spec Instruments

 High-Performance Liquid Chromatography

-Like mass spectrometry, HPLC is a method used to qualify and quantify the different components of a sample.
-In the case of HPLC, the sample is analyzed in liquid rather than vapor form.
+Like mass spectrometry, HPLC is a method also to qualify and quantify the different components of a sample.
+In the case of HPLC, the sample is analyzed in liquid rather than vapor form, whereas mass spec instruments generally function with vaporized samples.

-In this process, the sample is mixed with a liquid solvent, then pressurized and passed through a column.
+In this process, the sample, mixing it with a liquid solvent, then pressurized and passed through a column.
 Each component of the sample interacts differently with the absorbent material within the column, automatically sorting the various parts of the sample.
+Furthermore, for labs utilizing mass spec instruments, identifying these components can be precise.

 • Pharmaceutical drug development